Ladies Empire Club

-The Ladies Empire Club was a private members club for women at 69 Grosvenor Street, at the east end on the south side, in London's Mayfair district.
+The Ladies Empire Club was a private members' club for women.
+It was located at 69 Grosvenor Street, at the east end on the south side, in the Mayfair district of London.

 Foundation

-The club was founded by members of the Victoria League to strengthen the league's work in providing hospitality to its British and visiting colonial members and the wives and parties of visiting colonial politicians.
+The club was founded by members of the Victoria League to strengthen the league's work in providing hospitality to its British and visiting colonial members, as well as the wives and parties of visiting colonial politicians.
 It was opened in 1902 by the colonial secretary Joseph Chamberlain and by 1906 had 700 members from the United Kingdom and 350 from British colonies.
 The club was independent but the Victoria League retained the right to nominate one third of the club's central committee.